markokajzer/discord-soundbot/README.md

 To use this bot, you first have to create your own [Discord Application](https://discordapp.com/developers/applications).
 If you don't know how to do it, [this wiki page](../../wiki/Setting-up-a-Discord-Application) will guide you through every step of the way.

+The bot can be installed manually, via Docker, or as an npm package.
+Docker is the simplest solution if you just want to run the bot, and do not have any programming experience.

 ### Configuration

 Check `config/config.example.json` for an example configuration and create a new file `config.json` inside the `config` folder with your desired configuration.
 For a detailed description on all of the options, see [here](../../wiki/Configuration).
-Make sure to restart the bot whenever you change the configuration.
+Make sure to restart the bot whenever you change the configuration, or use the `!config` command to update on the fly, see [below](#changing-the-config).

-To learn how to edit the config while the bot is running, see [below](#changing-the-config).

-### Building

-The bot can be installed manually, via Docker, or as an npm package.
-Docker is the simplest solution if you just want to run the bot, and do not have any programming experience.

-When not using Docker the bot needs at least **Node.js v12.0.0** or newer and **FFmpeg** for its voice functionality.

-#### Running via Docker
+### Running via Docker

++ Make sure to have Docker installed.
-+ Start the bot with the following command while passing your CLIENT_ID and TOKEN to it.
++ Start the bot with the following command while passing your CLIENT_ID and TOKEN that you have obtained in the previous step in to it.

   ```
   docker pull markokajzer/discord-soundbot && \